Toaster-Oven-Lovin/toaster-oven-lovin.github.io/index.md

 ```
 meteor npm install
 ```
-* Runing Meter on local computer and editing and developing the websit with code langauge (JavaScript, UI, React).
+* Running Meteor on local computer and editing and developing the website with code language (JavaScript, UI, React).
 ```
 meteor npm run start
 ```